Leadership is about influence…

 A top-down approach or even a bottom-up approach to determining values only creates a transactional relationship.
 Everyone has to agree on the values that underpin the culture of the team, as well as understand how they are communicated to each other.

 Tony Hsieh (pronounced Shay), grew the shoe company Zappos to a billion dollars in revenue over the course of a decade and eventually sold it to Amazon.
 Hsieh is widely recognized as an expert on what makes humans tick.
 He’s quoted as saying, “if you set things up right, the connection happens.”
-He spent most of his time as CEO of Zappos creating an environment that allowed for what he called “collisions”.
+He spent most of his time as CEO of Zappos, creating an environment that allowed for what he called “collisions”.
 He was constantly thinking of ways to ensure the members of his organization would organically run into each other and connect, ideally igniting otherwise unlikely conversation.
-This culture became so ingrained that the goal of these collisions was for each member to suggest another person each of them should talk to or connect with.
+This culture became so ingrained that the goal of these collisions was for each member to suggest another person they should talk to or connect with.
 Transformation over transaction.

 Connection precedes commitment

 The environment created by Hsieh at Zappos is an example of the idea that – connection precedes commitment.
-People are more willing to commit to an idea if they feel a connection towards the people involved in it.
+People are more willing to commit to an idea if they feel a connection with the people involved in it.
 This is what strong cultures are striving for, and this is what tribal leadership has been anchored on for thousands of years.
-Team members becoming connected to one another in meaningful ways.
+Team members become connected to one another in meaningful ways.
 Creating a space for everyone to rely on each other, communicate with each other and have psychological safety.

 At innerlogic, we’re all about creating connections within your team.